Starting over at 40 with nothing, on the one hand, may be a nice place to reset things. Personally, professionally, socially and environmentally.

 - To feel safe, stress-free, financially independent?

-- Able to spend time with friends and family without having to worry about work all the time?
+- Able to spend time with friends and family without worrying about work all the time?

 - Free from money worries and financial anxiety?